-Lower end of the range Upper end of the range 1: Room air currents minimal 1: Disturbing room air or favourable to capture currents 2: Contaminants of low 2: Contaminants of high toxicity or of nuisance value toxicity only.
-3: Intermittent, low 3: High production, heavy production. use 4: Large hood or large air 4: Small hood-local control mass in motion only
+Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.
+2: Contaminants of high toxicity 3: Intermittent, low production.
+3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only

 Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
 Velocity generally decreases with the square of distance from the extraction point (in simple cases).
-Therefore, the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
+Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
 The air velocity at the extraction fan, for example, should be a minimum of 4-10 m/s (800-2000 f/min) for extraction of crusher dusts generated 2 metres distant from the extraction point.
 Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.